 Personal service and support

 Each adoptive family has its own LCFS home study caseworker who provides support and guidance.
-In addition, your caseworker will assist you with the required adoption training and obtaining licensing.
+In addition, your caseworker will assist you with the required adoption training.
 Your LCFS caseworker will continue to assist you during the months after a child is placed with you and will provide the necessary report to the court for the finalization of your adoption.

 Post-placement and post-adoption support and services are available to assist you with any questions or issues.